frozenpandaman/splatnet2statink/README.md

 If you wish to access SplatNet 2 from your browser, navigate to [https://app.splatoon2.nintendo.net/home](https://app.splatoon2.nintendo.net/home) (it should show a forbidden error).
 Use a cookie editor (such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) for Chrome) to edit the `iksm_session` cookie to be the same value as `cookie` in `config.txt` (generated after running the script for the first time), and refresh.

 *Splatoon 2* stage rotation information and current SplatNet gear are viewable at [https://splatoon2.ink/](https://splatoon2.ink/).

-If you wish to download the results JSON detailing your past 50 battles (for use with the `-i` flag), save the webpage at [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results).